Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

 \subsection{Results of the paper}

-As we have seen, there are no known answers to Question \ref{qtn:rigidity} for higher dimensional fibers, apart from the hypersurface case.
-In the present article we start filling in this gap.
+As we have seen, the existing answers to Question \ref{qtn:rigidity} either concern the hypersurface case or have no geometric interpretations.
+In the present article we aim for geometric results in a case very different from that of hypersurfaces.
 We analyze the rigidity of towers of curve fibrations.
-More precisely we consider the following situation.
+More precisely, consider the following situation.

-\begin{notation} A tower of curve fibrations is a morphism $f: X \to B$ fitting in a commutative diagram
+\begin{defn} A \emph{tower of curve fibrations} is a morphism $g: Y \to Z$ fitting in a commutative diagram

-where all schemes are varieties and the generic fibers of all $f_i$ are one dimensional and connected.
-In the present article we examine rigidity of towers of curve fibrations where $B$ is furthermore a smooth curve (not necessarily projective), and $f_i$ are families of smooth curves with genus at least two. \end{notation}
+where all schemes are varieties, $g_i$ are projective and the generic fibers of all $g_i$ are one dimensional and connected. \end{defn}